-For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policies R.1.7, A.1.7 and C.1.7" beginning on page 11.
+For details on comments made during pre-consultation on all education policies, please refer to the previous discussion under "Policy RAC.1.7" beginning on page 11.

-Policies A.9.9 and C.9.9
+Policy AC.9.9 (formerly Policies A.9.9 and C.9.9)

-While the MOECC Tables of Circumstances identify certain quantities and application areas as significant threats, the SPC considers all quantities and application areas of pesticides to be a potential risk to drinking water.
+While the Tables of Drinking Water Threats identify certain quantities and application areas as significant threats, the SPC considers all quantities and application areas of pesticides to be a potential risk to drinking water.
 These policies were therefore created as a recommendation that municipalities expand the mandatory education and outreach policies to all landowners who store or apply pesticides where it is a moderate or low drinking water threat.
 This information would increase awareness of the potential threat to drinking water.